Rolly Teranishi: Career

 Teranishi was the lead guitarist and singer of the Japanese rock band, Scanch (すかんち, Sukanchi).
 Scanch continued until 1996.
 Once Scanch broke up, Rolly pursued his solo musical career and also acting.

 Teranishi played Genesis in the Japanese thriller Suicide Circle (2002).
 He is in the movies Iden & Tity, Swallowtail, Get It On?.
 He also made an appearance as "Yaha" in the PlayStation 2 game Drag-on Dragoon 2.

 2006 was the 15th-year anniversary of Scanch.
 All the members of Scanch reunited for two concerts that occurred on March 10 and March 17.
 It was also released on CD (Scanch’n’Roll Show II).

 Teranishi starred in a TV show called Rock Fujiyama alongside Marty Friedman, ex lead guitarist of the thrash metal band Megadeth.
 Rolly also appears in his own television show Rolly Kingdom every two weeks, and also co-hosts KKTV, a family show that airs every Saturday night.

 He has also contributed to the soundtrack of Kamen Rider Agito for his performance of the third ending theme "Deep Breath."
 This was the second song that he performed as the lead vocalist for Rider Chips, after being featured as a vocalist on "Power Child."

 He served as the Japanese voice of Tamatoa in the Japanese dub version of the Disney film Moana.

+In 2017, he was Amos Callaway in the Japanese production of the Big Fish musical.